CSCfi/csc-user-guide/docs/computing/overview.md

 The rationale for this policy is:

  * The majority of compute resources are CPU based.
-Hence it is likely that you'll (and everyone) actually also get results faster due to less queuing if your code can use both CPUs and GPUs.
+Hence it is likely that you (and everyone) will actually also get results faster due to less queuing if your code can use both CPUs and GPUs.
  * Puhti-AI and Mahti-AI (coming soon) have been specifically funded to be used in machine learning (ML) and artificial intelligence (AI) related